 We expect that our general and administrative expense will decrease in the near future due to our recent Workforce Reduction.
-We may incur significant costs, however, related to our exploration of strategic alternatives, such as partnering, for the continued development of avasopasem and rucosopasem, including legal, accounting and advisory expenses and other related charges.
+We may incur significant costs, however, related to our exploration of strategic alternatives, including legal, accounting and advisory expenses and other related charges.